misiektoja/instagram_monitor/docs/configuration.md

 Email notifications need SMTP server details for the sending account.
 Add them to `instagram_monitor.conf` or use the setup wizard.
 Setup checks the login without sending an email.
 To replace only the password, run `instagram_monitor --set-smtp-password`.
 Password entry is hidden and preserves spaces.

 Every alert is sent as both HTML and plain text in one message.
-Mail clients that render HTML show the account name, the counts and the values that changed in bold, and post, story and profile links are clickable.
+Mail clients that render HTML show the account name, the counts and the values that changed in bold.
+Post, story and profile links are clickable.
 Clients that do not render HTML fall back to the plain text, which is unchanged.

 Send one test message to verify the settings: